WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ### **Display Caption**

 The next feature is Display Caption.
-In this section, you can display your caption by turning on the button.&nbsp;
+In this section, you can display your caption by turning on the button.

 ![Display caption Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/display-caption-instagram-settings.png)